jacoxnet/traffic/README.md

 - lowered the dropout rate from 0.5 to 0.2 (improved test data accuracy to 79%)
 - added a second convolution and pooling layer similar to the first (improved accuracy to 95%)
+- increased the recognition units from 128 to 256

 Then I made some more changes that had a minimal or slightly harmful effect: